Go back to the main WPE page

 Students must register for the WPE online.
 To do so, they must select "online registration" in the upper right corner of the WPE web page.
 On this site, students can pay for the WPE using a major credit card or electronic check.
 Students are not considered to be registered for the WPE until they have completed the online registration, including payment.
 Students must register by the published deadline for a given test.

 Admission Tickets are sent to students one week before a given test date.
 The admission ticket specifies the test date, time, and room assignment.
 If students do not receive their tickets by the Wednesday before the test date, they must call the Testing Office at (562) 985-4007 for their room assignment and further instructions.
 You must have an admission ticket to take the test.

 Standby registration is not available.
 If students need assistance on the Saturday test date, they should go directly to the Assistance Station.
 The location of the Assistance Station is indicated in the students' admission tickets to the test, and by signs posted on campus on the day of the test.

-Please note: we do not issue refunds.
+Please note: we do not issue refunds or transfers.
 If students are unable to attend on their given test date, they will need to completely re-register for the next available test.This policy reflects the fact that test materials, processing, and staffing costs are incurred for each examinee registered, whether the examinee actually takes the test or not.

 Test results are e-mailed six to eight weeks after the test date.
 Students should make sure that CSULB has their preferred e-mail addresses.
 Students will be e-mailed a detailed result letter containing instructions about what their score means and how they should proceed if they do not pass the WPE.